gilescope/gilescope.github.io/_posts/2020-12-24-Mentoring-with-exercism.md

 Once you've attempted a few of the exercises you should feel confident enough to mentor the beginning exercises and pay it forward.

-(Exercism is a not for profit open source collabrative affair)
+(Exercism is a not for profit open source collaberative affair)

-(*Warning*: Mentoring on one track may make you want to try learning some other tracks and in some extream cases has casused people to go back to uni to study programming theory)
+(*Warning*: Mentoring on one track may make you want to try learning some other tracks and in some extreme cases has caused people to go back to uni to study programming theory)